DiscordLabSCP/DiscordLab/README.md

 ## Get started

-Go to the [Releases](https://github.com/JayXTQ/DiscordLab/releases/latest) and download the latest version of `DiscordLab.Bot.dll` and all other modules you want for your bot.
+Go to the [Releases](https://github.com/JayXTQ/DiscordLab/releases) and download the latest version of `DiscordLab.Bot.dll` and all other modules you want for your bot (make sure you have a look for the latest version of your module released, it could cause issues if you download an outdated one).
 If you are curious about modules please go to the [Modules](#modules) section.
 After downloading the files, put them in your EXILED plugins folder and start your server.